junxit/us-congress-bills-119/metadata.md

 - 2025-09-02 — Mr. Baumgartner moved to suspend the rules and pass the bill.
 - 2025-09-02 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3726)
 - 2025-09-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3726)
+- 2025-09-03 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.